3rd Armored Division (United States): Reassignment

 With the end of the Cold War, several of the division's overseas Kasernes were transferred to other units, particularly the 1st Armored Division.
 Over time, many were closed, fell into disrepair, or were demolished.
-Some 3rd Armored units were transferred to the 1st Armored, notably the 2nd Battalion, 3rd Field Artillery, later to become semi-famous as the unit portrayed in Gunner Palace.
+Some 3rd Armored units were transferred to the 1st Armored, notably the 2nd Battalion, 3rd Field Artillery, later portrayed in Gunner Palace.

 The 1st Battalion, 32nd Armor was reflagged and is now stationed at Fort Campbell, Kentucky as part of the 101st Airborne Division (Air Assault).
-The unit was reorganized as the 1st Squadron, 32nd Cavalry Regiment, and is assigned to the 1st Brigade Combat Team of the 101st Airborne Division (Air Assault) as its organic Reconnaissance, Surveillance, and Target Acquisition (RSTA) element.
+The unit was reorganized as the 1st Squadron, 32nd Cavalry Regiment, and is assigned to the 1st Brigade Combat Team of the 101st Airborne Division (Air Assault) as its organic reconnaissance, surveillance, and target acquisition (RSTA) element.
 The 1st Battalion, 33rd Armor was also reflagged and stationed at Fort Campbell with the 101st Airborne Division (Air Assault) as the 1st Squadron, 33rd Cavalry Regiment, and is assigned to the Division's 3rd Brigade Combat Team.
 The 4th Squadron, 7th Cavalry later became part of 1st Brigade, 2nd Infantry Division.
 It was inactivated on 2 July 2015.

 The following 3AD units were assigned to the 1st Cavalry Division: